Installation

 conda is a package and environment manager.
 It allows to create environments, install PythonTM packages and their dependencies within these environments. miniconda is a free minimal installer for conda.

-is not installed (command not found) you can install it by following these instructions (install
+If conda is not installed (command not found) you can install it by following these instructions (install

 Once miniconda installed, you will be able to see an Anaconda Powershell Prompt (Miniconda3) added to your system.

-This terminal will allow you to run conda
+This terminal will allow you to run conda commands.
+You may also execute conda with other terminals.

-In order to do so, type in Anaconda Powershell Prompt (Miniconda3) conda init
+In order to do so, type in Anaconda Powershell Prompt (Miniconda3) conda init (refer to this doc for details).

 GitHub